 Don’t be that “ghost intern” who never, ever approaches their boss.
 Now that you have a handle on the job you’re currently doing, it’s time to make it harder by asking for more responsibility.

-“Remember, you want this experience to not just be comfortable and easy – you want it to be challenging and allow you to grow,” says Gary Alan Miller, assistant director of University Career Services at UNC-Chapel Hill.
+“Remember, you want this experience to not just be comfortable and easy – you want it to be challenging and allow you to grow,” says Gary Alan Miller, former assistant director of University Career Services at UNC-Chapel Hill.
 “If you find yourself a little too comfortable, I recommend you seek out your supervisor and ask for some new challenges.”

 You’ve (hopefully) proven by now that you can do your work—and do it well—so think of three to five new ideas or projects and pitch them to your supervisor, Miller suggests.
 Your boss wants to hear that you’re creative, invested in the company, and forward-thinking, so don’t be afraid to suggest new things!
 And how cool would it be if the company actually ended up using your ideas?
 Hello, resume booster!